19 Places Every Woman Should Go In 2016

 Brazil

-Brazil’s beauty is passionate; subversive, mystical, and in plain sight, all at once.
-Recognise that, mind the pickpockets, and immerse yourself, leaving judgment on the tarmac.
+Brazil’s beauty is passionate, subversive, mystical, and in plain sight, all at once.
+Recognize that, mind the pickpockets, and immerse yourself, leaving judgment on the tarmac.

 Salvador da Bahia is the country’s Afro-Brazilian capital.
 Late night festivals with thumping drums begin at the bars in Pelourinho, the hilly old town, and pour out into the streets.
 Anything is possible, from capoeira circles, to performance art, to parades.
 Catch a candomblé ritual; it’s a mystical religious experience where participants try to reconnect with African gods, and often includes the slaughter of a chicken.

-Note: Editor's note: Brazil has been dealing with a Zika virus outbreak since early 2015.
-If you are currently pregnant, the CDC recommends postponing travel to any area where Zika virus transmission is ongoing.
-If you are trying to become pregnant, please consult your doctor before making travel plans.
-For the most current information about Zika virus, please visit www.cdc.gov/zika.